raspberrypi/picamera2/README.md

 You can find [documentation here](https://datasheets.raspberrypi.com/camera/picamera2-manual.pdf) which should help you to get started.

-There are also many examples in the `examples` folder of this repository, and some further _Qt_ application examples in the `apps` folder.
+There are also many examples, some further _Qt_ application examples and the automated test suite in the separate [picamera2-examples](https://github.com/raspberrypi/picamera2-examples) repository.

 ## Installation